MMAlaeddin/PlanIt/README.md

 _Run this MVC application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the PlanIt directory:_
 * ``dotnet run`` or ``dotnet watch run``

+## Known Bugs

+Identity and Authentication is not recognizing credentials

 ## **Technologies Used**

 * Git